BillOfSaleNow

 Selling a rv through a private party transaction in Kansas requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-• Release of liability — Notify the Kansas DMV that you have sold the rv to protect yourself from future liability.
+4. Release of liability — notifies the Kansas DMV you have transferred ownership

 Kansas title transfer notes